Ferratauris/hugo/content/en/linux/lpic-1/4-linux-as-a-vm.md

 ```
 sudo apt install open-vm-tools
 ```

+Let's break this down.
+sudo (substitute user do) apt(aptitude, the package manager for debian based distros) install(install a program) open-vm-tools(the program to be installed).

 Use man (Manual) to see other ways sudo can be used.

 ```
 man sudo
 ```
+Below is a short TLDR

+  - Run a command as the superuser: sudo less /var/log/syslog

+  - Edit a file as the superuser with your default editor: sudo --edit /etc/fstab

+  - Run a command as another user and/or group: sudo --user=user --group=group id -a

+  - Repeat the last command prefixed with `sudo` (only in `bash`, `zsh`, etc.): sudo !!

+  - Launch the default shell with superuser privileges and run login-specific files (`.profile`, `.bash_profile`, etc.): sudo --login

+  - Launch the default shell with superuser privileges without changing the environment: sudo --shell

+  - Launch the default shell as the specified user, loading the user's environment and reading login-specific files (`.profile`, `.bash_profile`, etc.): sudo --login --user=user

+  - List the allowed (and forbidden) commands for the invoking user: sudo --list

 Use man (Manual) to see other ways apt can be used.

 ```
 man apt
 ```
+Below is a short TLDR

+  - Search for a given package:
+    apt search package

+  - Show information for a package: apt show package

+  - Install a package, or update it to the latest available version: sudo apt install package

+  - Remove a package (using `purge` instead also removes its configuration files): sudo apt remove package

+  - Upgrade all installed packages to their newest available versions: sudo apt upgrade

+  - List all packages:
+    apt list

+  - List installed packages:
+    apt list --installed

 On Redhat: